{{ summaryHeading }}

 ΔF Target fat mass minus current fat mass kg before calorie conversion

-For an 82 kg entry at 22% body fat, current lean mass is 82 x 0.78 = 63.96 kg and current fat mass is 18.04 kg.
-With a 17% body-fat target and +1.0 kg planned lean-mass change, target lean mass becomes 64.96 kg and target scale weight becomes 64.96 / 0.83 = 78.27 kg.
-The target fat mass is then 13.31 kg, so the fat-mass change is -4.73 kg.
-Spread across 16 weeks, the static calorie handoff is about -326 kcal/day.
+For an 82 kg entry at 22% body fat, current lean mass is 82 × 0.78 = 63.96 kg and current fat mass is 18.04 kg.
+With a 17% body-fat target and +1.0 kg planned lean-mass change, target lean mass becomes 64.96 kg.
+Target weight is 64.96 / 0.83 = 78.27 kg.
+Target fat mass is 13.31 kg, so fat mass changes by -4.73 kg.
+Spread across 16 weeks, the uncapped daily energy shift is about -326 kcal/day.

 Body-fat source spreads used for measurement certainty

-Skinfold or tape method ± 3.0 points Useful for repeat field checks when sites, tester, and tape tension stay consistent.
+Skinfold or tape method ± 3.0 points Useful for repeat field checks when tester, sites, and tape tension stay consistent.

 Setting Rule used Result effect